-The Timber Cove Fire Department protects the unique and geographically complex district encompassing a 17-mile stretch of Highway 1 along the beautiful northern Sonoma Coast and extending east into the heavily forested coastal ridges and hills.
+The Timber Cove Fire Protection District is a California special district along the beautiful northern Sonoma Coast and extending east into the heavily forested coastal ridges and hills.

-We provide all-hazards emergency response for a wide range of incidents, including fire, medical aid, vehicle accidents, and technical ropes rescue.
+While supported by a small paid staff, the Timber Cove Fire Department remains overwhelmingly volunteer-based.
+We provide all-hazards emergency response for a wide range of incidents, including wildland and structure fire, medical aid, vehicle accidents, and rope rescue.

-Population Served: Approximately 400 residents and up to one million visitors annually.
+Population Served: Approximately 400 residents and up to one million visitors annually

 Don’t wait for an emergency.
 Get all the links, alerts, and guides you need to prepare your home and family now.